CouncilofLorien/counciloflorien.github.io/docs/cards/R/ren-unleashed.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > Playable on Ren the Ringwraith (as your Ringwraith).
 All characters at the same site as Ren must make a corruption check modified by -2.
-"We will not speak of such things even in the morning of the Shire."_ ***---LotRI***
+"We will not speak of such things even in the morning of the Shire."_ ***---&NoBreak;LotRI***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>